 Other Asian chicken recipes

-This salt and chilli chicken recipe is a tasty chicken recipe made Chinese style.
+Learn how to make salt and chilli chicken and never order Chinese takeaway again!
 Read about the possible variations and how to serve this chilli chicken.

 Salt and Chilli Seasoning